 For non-cash transactions paid by consideration in the form of the Company's common shares the transaction is measured at the date the Company obtains the goods or the counterparty renders services.
-Where the fair value of the good or services cannot be estimated reliably, the transaction is measured at the fair value of the common shares, where a quoted price is not available fair value is determined by reference to a recently completed cash transaction.
+Where the fair value of the good or services cannot be estimated reliably, the transaction is measured at the fair value of the common shares by reference to a quoted price.